 Best Foster Care Resource for Kinship Caregivers with Emergency Placement in NWT

-If a child has been placed with you on an emergency or customary care basis in the Northwest Territories — whether you are a grandparent, aunt, uncle, community member, or family friend — the most useful thing you can have right now is a resource that explains two things clearly: how emergency and customary care arrangements differ from formal licensing, and what you need to do to get formally licensed so you can access the Daily Foster Care Rate (from $33 to $65 per day depending on your community) and the full range of support services.
+If a child has been placed with you on an emergency or customary care basis in the Northwest Territories — whether you are a grandparent, aunt, uncle, community member, or family friend — the most useful thing you can have right now is a resource that explains how emergency and customary care arrangements differ from formal licensing and how to ask the regional office about the steps, rates, and supports that apply to your placement.
 The Northwest Territories Foster Care Guide is built for this situation.
-It covers the kinship and customary care pathway, the licensing sequence specific to relative and community caregivers, and the financial entitlements that become available once you hold a formal license.
+It covers the kinship and customary care pathway, the licensing sequence, and community rate examples.
 That said, your most urgent step is direct contact with the regional office that arranged the placement — nothing replaces that call.
 A guide gives you the context to make that call productive.

 What Kinship and Customary Care Providers Face in the NWT

 Kinship care in the Northwest Territories occupies a distinct position shaped by Indigenous customary practice, territorial law, and the realities of a territory where 99% of children in care are Indigenous and many communities have fewer than 500 people.
-When a child cannot remain with their parents, the system's strong preference — under both the Child and Family Services Act and federal Bill C-92 — is to place the child with extended family or a member of their community.
+When a child cannot remain with their parents, sections 33 through 35 of the Child and Family Services Act address priority for extended-family or home-community placement.
 In smaller NWT communities, the social worker often has limited options.
 The grandparent, the aunt, the Elder down the road who has known the child since birth — these are the placements that happen first, often before any paperwork catches up.

 The result is a situation that Indigenous families in the NWT know well: you are already caring for a child, possibly under a traditional customary care arrangement that your community recognizes, but you are not formally licensed as a foster parent by Health and Social Services.
 The distinction matters practically: